Solon

 REFORMS AND LAWS

-1. SEISACHTHEIA
+- SEISACHTHEIA

 Solonian enhancements in this area brought great relief to society and created an expansionist ethos in Athens, similar to how anti-slavery efforts galvanized the British many years later.

-2. BALANCE OF CLASSES
+- BALANCE OF CLASSES

 Solon divided society into four classes to balance political power in Athens.
 These classes were based on the economic power and income of the citizens:

-• Pentakosiomedimnoi: The richest class, large landowners.
+- Pentakosiomedimnoi: The richest class, large landowners.

-• Thetes: The poorest class, landless peasants and laborers.
+- Thetes: The poorest class—landless peasants and laborers.

-The archon strengthened the popular assembly and the courts to establish a more democratic structure in Athens.
-The People's Assembly (Ekklesia) became a body that all male citizens could attend and had a say in important state matters such as declaring war on other states.
-This led to increased political participation of the people.
+Solon, Francisco HayezThe archon strengthened the popular assembly and the courts to establish a more democratic structure in Athens.
+The People’s Assembly (Ekklesia) became a body all male citizens could attend and where they could have a say in important state matters such as declaring war.
+This led to increased political participation among the people.

-4. NEW CONSTITUTION
+- NEW CONSTITUTION

-5. ECONOMIC REFORMS
+- ECONOMIC REFORMS

 Solon's reforms were not limited to the political and social spheres; economic reforms also played an important role.
 He took various measures to revitalize Athens' trade and agricultural economy.
 For example, Athenian citizens were banned from exporting agricultural products except olive oil.
-This was intended to strengthen Athens' foreign trade protecting the domestic supply of agricultural products.
+This was intended to strengthen Athens’ foreign trade while protecting the domestic supply of agricultural goods.

 LATER YEARS